 Indian: INR 50 per person,

 Camel Safari: Negotiable

-Situated near the town of Jaisalmer, Desert national park is one of the largest of its kind in the country, encompassing an area of 3162 sq kms.
-The park seems endless and covers a huge area extending from Jaisalmer/Barmer all the way to the India-Pakistan border.
+Situated near the town of Jaisalmer, Desert national park is among the largest of its kind in the country, encompassing an area of 3162 sq kms.
+The park covers a huge area extending from Jaisalmer/Barmer all the way to the India-Pakistan border.
+In spite of being right in the middle of an arid, dry, and sandy desert, the desert national park presents a wonderful opportunity to see the wildlife such as camels, desert fox, Bengal fox, chinkara, wolves, desert cat, and the Blackbuck.
 The intriguing landmark offers everything one can expect from a desert ecosystem, craggy rocks and compact salt lake bottoms, intermedial areas and fixed dunes.
 The dunes consist of about 20% of the park.
 The entire area is covered with thorny bushes, cacti and a few desert plants.
 If you want to explore the majestic wildlife at the Desert National Park, then the best way to do so is by going for an adventure-filled jeep safari which will be an entirely new exciting experience.